va3wam/hexBot/docs/hexbotHardware.md

        </figure>
     </td>
     <td align ="left">
        Since the ESP32 microprocessor used for Hexbot's brain is a 3.3VDC device and the PCA9685 microprocessor used in the motor driver board is a 5 VDC device we must use a line level converter on the I2C bus to connect between them.
-Hexbot uses the KeeYees <a href="https://www.amazon.ca/gp/product/B07LG646VS/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1">4 Channel I2C Logic Level Converter Bi-Directional Module</a>
+Hexbot uses the KeeYees <a href="https://www.amazon.ca/gp/product/B07LG646VS/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1">4 Channel I2C Logic Level Converter Bi-Directional Module</a> which appears to be a clone of the Sparkfun Bi-Directional Logic Level Converter.
+For wiring help check out the <a href="https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/all">wiring guide</a>.
     </td>
   </tr>
 </table>